 There is a compelling explanation…

 As we now know, the judge and jury at the first trial did not have all the facts.
 So no wonder the police version of the story seemed bizarre.
-But during the next fifteen years, as Joe Karam kicked the case up the field of Appeal all the way to the Privy Council, new witnesses came forward.
+But during the next fifteen years, as former All Black, Joe Karam kicked the case up the field of Appeal all the way to the Privy Council in London, new witnesses came forward.
 David’s legal team learned that his parents had been estranged for years and that prior to the killings, his father had been very depressed.
 They also heard allegations that Robin Bain had been having an incestuous relationship with his youngest daughter, Laniet.